 Confidence.
 Compassion.
 Dedication.
 It takes all these things to become a medical doctor, but add the right amount of encouragement and opportunity, and Josefina Plata and Karen Carbajal…Read More

-Ten years ago, at age 7, Karmen Ayres watched helplessly as her active life ground to a halt.
+At age 7, Karmen Ayres watched helplessly as her active life ground to a halt.

 Kate Campbell likes a good challenge.